Aisling's dream symbolism and mental health articles have over 5 million views. She is grateful for each reader—yep, that means you!

 - Bravely descending into the unconscious to confront its contents.

-In this article, we'll cover not only elevators that go up and down, but also elevators that are stuck, dilapidated or out of order, and those that repeatedly stop on the same floor.
+In this article, we'll cover not only elevators that go up and down, but also elevators that are stuck, dilapidated, or out of order, and those that repeatedly stop on the same floor.

 So let's hop on the elevator and take a ride into its symbolism to help sort out its meaning in your dream.

-Where Is the Elevator in Your Dream?
+First Question to Consider: Where Is the Elevator (or Escalator) in Your Dream?

 Before analyzing the direction in which a dream elevator is traveling or even if it is functioning properly, it is helpful to pay attention to the place in which the dream elevator is located.

-- Work, like an office building or your actual workplace.
+- Work, like an office building or your actual workplace?

-- Knowledge, like a library.
+- Knowledge, like a library?

-- Spirituality, like a church.
+- Spirituality, like a church?

 The locale of the elevator is important because it gives us vital information regarding the area of life where we are ascending, descending, stuck, or in need of repair.
-If the place is a purely dream location, the dream is likely revealing spiritual or emotional issues.
-If the location is one known to us in the waking world, the dream may be directing us to more tangible issues we're facing in daily life.

 Once you have your dream elevator's location, move on to pairing the symbolism of that place with the actions covered below to get an accurate idea of what your elevator dream is trying to communicate.